 When your baby isn’t old enough to walk, it may seem silly to take them to the pool.
-But there are so many benefits to splashing around and gliding through the water — besides the fact that your little one looks super cute in a bathing suit.
+But there can be so many benefits to splashing around and gliding through the water.

-Studies demonstrate that spending time in the pool helps babies become more self-confident and intelligent (yes, really!).
-Being in the water engages your baby’s tiny body in a completely unique way, creating billions of new neurons as your sweetie kicks, glides, and smacks at the water.
+Being in the water engages your baby’s body in a completely unique way, creating billions of new neurons as your baby kicks, glides, and smacks at the water.

-But you don’t want to wait too long to introduce your baby to the pool — children who don’t get their feet wet until later tend to be more fearful and negative about swimming.
-Younger children are also usually less resistant to floating on their backs, a key life-saving strategy that even some babies can master!
+But you don’t want to wait too long to introduce your baby to the pool.
+Children who don’t get their feet wet until later tend to be more fearful and negative about swimming.
+Younger children are also usually less resistant to floating on their backs, a skill that even some babies can learn!

-Here’s the lowdown on the amazing benefits of infant swim time.
+Here’s the lowdown on the potential benefits of infant swim time.

 Bilateral cross-patterning movements, which use both sides of the body to carry out an action, help your baby’s brain grow.

-Cross-patterning movements build neurons throughout the brain, but especially in the corpus callosum, which facilitates communication, feedback, and modulation from one side of the brain to another.
-Down the road, this improves:
+Cross-patterning movements build neurons throughout the brain, but especially in the corpus callosum.
+This facilitates communication, feedback, and modulation from one side of the brain to another.
+Down the road, this may improve:

 - reading skills

 - language development